 Chatting with others will help you identify other stressful factors and bad habits among others.
 Admit you have a problem, dispute it, ask for their opinion and use your logic to replace your wrong ideas with new healthy ones.

 I was talking before about being honest when it comes to what you can bring to a project and not promising unrealistic results.

 We’ve all done it at least once: took on multiple projects and got so buried in work, that we barely saw the light of day.
 While some people get along fine without the light of day, I do not, and I learned in time, that is best to set realistic expectations for me and everyone involved in the project.

 Deadlines, need to be rightfully set taken into consideration, that a unique design does not happen overnight and projects done in a hurry, have a higher chance of failing during demo as certain things might have been overlooked.

 A meeting with all the departments involved in the project will set realistic expectations for everybody, as a trial and error with a perfect result is not a one-hour job.
 Everybody should ask questions about functionality, flows, particularly cases, cooperate and learn to use their knowledge, work together in order to release the best project yet.

 Continuous learning needs to be a constant in a web designer’s life.
 Doing ‘good work’ is not enough.
 You need to be curious and challenge yourself, step out of your comfort zone to become the best designer you could be.

-Work is a never ending process, that’s why no matter how busy I am, I always love to read useful articles on design principles, usability, typography, get inspired by popular shots on dribbble and so on.
+Work is a never-ending process, that’s why no matter how busy I am, I always love to read useful articles on design principles, usability, typography, get inspired by popular shots on dribble, and so on.

 Thanks for reading, I hope this will help 🙂